apple/cups/README.md

     Zebra EPL2 Label Printer       drv:///sample.drv/zebraep2.ppd
     Zebra ZPL Label Printer        drv:///sample.drv/zebra.ppd

-Run the `lpinfo -m` command to list the available drivers:
+You can run the `lpinfo -m` command to list all of the available drivers:

     lpinfo -m